openstack-archive/tripleo-incubator/doc/source/userguide.rst

 not yet ready for prime time.
 We'll start using it ourselves as it becomes ready.

-Take the time to learn the plumbing - nova, nova-bm or ironic, glance, keystone etc.
+Take the time to learn the plumbing - nova, ironic, glance, keystone etc...